Meet Uzma – Guide-Line Support Worker

 “People have called me names, people have thought because of the colour of my skin that I wouldn’t be as competent as other people.
 I remember once going to London and being quite young, shortly after the bombings, and someone actually ran away from you saying: ‘God save us, you’re the type of people that are going to hurt us.’
 It’s like I’ve always lived here, my parents were born here, how much do I have to prove that I’m British, that I do belong in this country?

 “Racism does exist.
 We live in a very racist society in a very racist country.
-We at Mind in Bradford are anti-racist.
+We at Bradford District and Craven Mind are anti-racist.
 It’s not enough for us to just be not racist, we need to be open and vocal about our stance on things and say this is what we agree with and this is what we don’t.
 We are here to support all communities struggling with their mental health but we are also trying to make sure that we are accessible to different communities and different people.”

 Listen in full below.